007vasy/FractalClock/README.md

 - [charsleyj](https://github.com/007vasy/FractalClock) for the code in JS

 ## Todo

-- add gradient from root to end -> figure out how, .stroke()
+- add gradient from root to end -> figure out how, change lineTo to line to allow color attribute
 - ?only do fractals on the branch maching the root branch (second arm -> only second arm fractal)?